brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - A -

+### Adversary Infrastructure
+**Definition:**
+The collection of tools, servers, domains, and infrastructure components used by threat actors to conduct cyber operations.

+**Example Usage:**
+The malware was hosted on an adversary infrastructure consisting of multiple IP addresses and domains.

 ### Air-Gap
 **Definition:**
 An Air-Gap is a security measure that involves isolating a system completely from the internet or other external networks.
 This isolation is used to provide maximum protection against external cyber threats.